 H3: Hartlepool Central and Coast locality has very good public transport access throughout.
-Of the 15 pharmacies, even those furthest apart, situated at the northern and southern extremes of this locality have less than 5 miles between them, such that from any ward, a pharmacy is never likely to be more than 2 miles away and very often much closer than that.
-We have already observed the short travel times this generates.
+Of the 15 pharmacies, even those furthest apart, situated at the northern and southern extremes of this locality have less than 5 miles between them, such that from any ward, a pharmacy is never likely to be more than 2 miles away and very often much closer than that; we have already observed the short travel times this generates.
 This provides access and choice for all varied by residential postcode and the direction people may choose to travel for health, business, or leisure.

-The Local Plan (The Housing and Employment Topic Paper) stated "Regarding travel to work, 67.1% of residents in employment live and work in Hartlepool and 73.5% of who work in Hartlepool also live in the Borough."
-This has implications for migration and commuting patterns for live/work/ social traffic in support of access and choice for use of a pharmacy in person.
+A previous Local Plan indicated that more than two thirds of residents in employment live and work in the Borough which has implications for migration/commuting patterns for social traffic in support of access and choice for use of a pharmacy in person.